-Ross M. Breslin serves as the Investment Analyst for Real Assets.
+Ross M. Breslin serves as the Senior Investment Analyst for Real Assets.
 Mr. Breslin joined the trust on January 1, 2017 as an Investment Analyst covering International Equities and in 2020 transitioned to Real Assets.
 Prior to joining the Trust, Mr. Breslin was an Assistant Vice President, Portfolio Manager Associate for U.S. Trust, Bank of America Private Wealth Management.
 He was responsible for providing integrated investment advice and portfolio management services to high net worth families and institutional clients.
 Mr. Breslin holds a BSBA with a concentration in finance from The Catholic University of America.

 Rhett Butler serves as the Senior Investment Analyst for Fixed Income.
 Mr. Butler joined the Trust on March 3, 2014, as an Investment Analyst focused on Absolute Return and transitioned to the public markets team in 2016.
 Prior to joining the Trust, Mr. Butler worked at T. Rowe Price Associates, where he was responsible for providing investment research and analytical support on target-date and target-risk asset allocation portfolios.
 Mr. Butler earned a BA in economics from the University of Maryland, Baltimore County, and is a CFA and CAIA charterholder.
 Collin Church serves as the Investment Analyst covering International Equities.
 Mr. Church joined the Trust on January 16, 2018 as an Investment Analyst focused on Absolute Return and Commodities and in 2019 transitioned to International Equities.
 Prior to joining the Trust, he was a Credit Risk Associate at KPMG within their Securitization division.
-Mr. Church earned a BA degree in Finance from James Madison University.
-Furthermore, he has passed all three levels of the CFA Program and may be eligible for the CFA charter upon completion of the required work experience.
+Mr. Church earned a BA degree in Finance from James Madison University and is a CFA charterholder.